-Protection of Wages on Insolvency Fund
+Protection of Wages on Insolvency Fund (PWIF)

-1.12 The Protection of Wages on Insolvency Fund provides assistance in the form of ex gratia payment to eligible employees affected by insolvency of their employers.
-The LD continued its efforts in clamping down at source on employers evading their wage liabilities, thus preventing wage defaults from developing into applications to the fund.
+1.10 The Protection of Wages on Insolvency Fund provides assistance in the form of ex gratia payment to eligible employees affected by insolvency of their employers.
+The maximum amounts of ex gratia payment items under the PWIF were substantially increased in June 2022 to offer better protection to affected employees.
+The LD continued its efforts in clamping down at source on employers evading their wage liabilities, thus preventing wage defaults from developing into applications to the PWIF.